apache/iceberg/README.md

 ---
 > [!NOTE]
 >
 > The tests require Docker to execute.
-On MacOS (with Docker Desktop), you might need to create a symbolic name to the docker socket in order to be detected by the tests:
+On MacOS (with Docker Desktop), you might need to create a symbolic name for the docker socket in order to be detected by the tests:
 >
 > ```
 > sudo ln -s $HOME/.docker/run/docker.sock /var/run/docker.sock